First-order asymptotics for the structure of the inhomogeneous random graph: Applications for dense regime

-In this section, we consider two concrete examples of properties $f$ that satisfy (H\ref{item:f_increasing_partial_order}), (H\ref{item:f_decrasing_zero_degree} and whose asymptotic behavior for the ER random graph is known, i.e., (H\ref{item:asymptotic_property_Erdos_Renyi}) holds.
-In particular, we study the $\gamma$-quasi clique for dense graphs and the chromatic number for sparse graphs.
+In this section, we consider two concrete examples of properties $f$ that satisfy (H\ref{item:f_increasing_partial_order}), (H\ref{item:f_decrasing_zero_degree}) and whose asymptotic behavior for the dense ER random graph is known, i.e., (H\ref{item:asymptotic_property_Erdos_Renyi}) holds.
+In particular, we study the $\gamma$-quasi clique and the logarithm of the maximum degree.
 For each of these properties, we verify (A\ref{item:property_continuous})--(A\ref{item:property_slowly_varying}) and deduce their asymptotic behavior for the IRG thanks to Theorem \ref{thm:asymptotics_IRG}.